 (A carriage drives up up to the Sherman ranch house with WALT and ALECIA DOUGLAS inside.
 SLIM SHERMAN and DAISY COOPER come outside from the ranch house front door.)

 SLIM SHERMAN:Well, I can tell by looking at you two, the hearin’ went the way you wanted.

 WALT DOUGLAS: Yes it did, Slim.
 Thanks to the sheriff, Alicia’s paroled in my custody.

 DAISY COOPER: Oh, that is wonderful.
 It’s the way I hoped it would happen.
 I baked a pie for the occasion.
 Come on in and tell us all about it.

 WALT DOUGLAS: No thanks, Mrs. Cooper.
 I’m not leaving this rig until I get home.
 Then I’m going to sleep for six months.

-(JESS and MIKE come up to the rig.)
+(JESS HARPER and MIKE WILLIAMS come up to the rig.)

 ALECIA DOUGLAS: It’s Alicia again, Mr. Harper.